 Which Should You Choose?

 Use this framework to make your decision.
-The answer is almost always determined by one thing: where you will be working and what your target employers specify.
+The answer is almost always determined by one thing.
+Where you will be working and what your target employers specify.
+I give my students the same advice I am giving you here.

 Choose PMP if...